crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cscli/cscli_hub.md

 ### Options

 ```
+  -b, --branch string   Use given branch from hub
   -h, --help            help for hub
 ```

 ### Options inherited from parent commands